 Subject Line Length

 When it comes down to it, you’ve got just a millisecond to impress your recipient and inspire them to click your email.
-And this is why it’s so important that you think carefully about your subject line length.
+And this is why it’s important to think carefully about your subject line length.

-As a general rule of thumb, it’s best to share your key message in as few words as possible.
-This will help your recipient to digest your message, as well as make decisions about whether or not to click.
+As a general rule of thumb, sharing your key message in as few words as possible is best.
+This will help your recipient to digest your message and make decisions about whether or not to click.

-A shorter email subject line is also indicative of a briefer, clearer email.
+A shorter email subject line indicates a briefer, clearer email.
 Conversely, recipients will often reject long-winded subject lines, for fear that the email within will be equally as long.

 What the data says